symphoniacloud/dynamodb-entity-store/README.md

 shaun is 3 years old
 ```

-Similar to `get` we need to provide the value for the `PK` field, and again under the covers Entity Store is
+Similar to `getOrThrow` we need to provide the value for the `PK` field, and again under the covers Entity Store is
 calling `pk()` on `SHEEP_ENTITY` .
 Since this query only filters on the `PK` attribute we only need to provide `breed`
 when we call `queryAllByPk()`.

-Like `getOrThrow`, the result of the query operation is a well-typed list of items - again by using the parser / type
+The result of the query operation is a well-typed list of items - again by using the parser / type
 predicate function on `SHEEP_ENTITY` .

 A lot of the power of using DynamoDB comes from using the Sort Key as part of a query.